Is it Worth Having a Wine Cellar? What it Adds to Your Home Value — and Happiness

 Luxury cellars add a unique element that can set a house apart, and at that price level, a wine cellar is almost expected, even if they’re not always used for wine.

-Who really 'needs' a wine cellar?
+Who really 'needs' a wine cellar in their home?

 For example, you might buy a 2021 bottle of Château Lafite Rothschild that doesn’t mature until 2029.
-"Well, that bottle you could purchase today at $200 and a fully matured one that's ready to drink, it's $1,500," he says.
+"That bottle you could purchase today at $200 and a fully matured one that's ready to drink, it's $1,500," he says.
 "But you're able to buy it at an 80% discount because of the wait."

-Also, wine cellars don't have to be luxurious to be functional.
+Wine cellars don't have to be luxurious to be functional.
 In Napa, Stevie Stacionis, a wine strategist and restaurateur, recently built a wine cellar in her garage for about $2,200 with the help of her handy husband.
 Industrial Metro rack shelving lines the 72-square-foot room, the wine bottles reside in stackable cardboard tubes, and thick rubber mats cover the concrete floors (in case of earthquakes).
 The cellar stays at a cool 57 degrees with controlled humidity to keep the corks plump.

-Protecting the wine’s integrity was paramount, the aesthetics not so much.
+Protecting the wine’s integrity was paramount; the aesthetics, not so much.

 "About 90% of the wine in our cellar, I'm going to drink it very soon," says Stacionis.
-"However, I do care about how intact it stays and I know that I don't keep my house at a proper temperature."
+"However, I do care about how intact it stays, and I know that I don't keep my house at a proper temperature."

-The bottom line on wine cellars
+The bottom line on home wine cellars

 Ultimately, a full-fledged wine cellar isn't for everyone, especially if you're not buying wine by the case or trying to design a showpiece.
 It's not all or nothing, however.
 For those who don't want to invest in a wine cellar, a wine cooler is a step in between.